cdapio/coopr/docs/docs/source/rest/tenants.rst

    * - Parameter
      - Description
+   * - bootstrap
+     - whether or not to bootstrap the tenant by copying superadmin data.
+Defaults to false.
+   * - tenant
+     - JSON Object describing the tenant.
+Fields are documented below.
    * - name
      - Specifies the name for the tenant.
 The assigned name must have only alphanumeric, dash(-), dot(.), or underscore(_) characters.